Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: State identification via clustering

-\\ We can see that our reasoning for the turbine at hand is correct by plotting the cluster state over the mean wind speed of the epoch instead of the time stamp in fig. \ref{fig:WT1clusteroverwindspeed}.
+We can see that our reasoning for the turbine at hand is correct by plotting the cluster state over the mean wind speed of the epoch instead of the time stamp in fig. \ref{fig:WT1clusteroverwindspeed}.
 For now disregarding the interval $v_{\mathrm{on}} \leq v < v_1$ due to lack of enough data, cluster 1 represents low wind speeds, cluster 2 intermediate wind speeds and cluster 3 high wind speeds, where nominal power output can be reached.
-Some exceptions are to be expected due to either wrong sorting during the clustering or wind speeds changing during the $30\si{min}$ epoch.
-Also, the response time of a wind turbine controller is finite in the range of seconds or minutes and therefore the correlation structure does not respond instantly to fluctuations and changes in wind speed \cite{Behnken2020}.
+Some exceptions are to be expected due to either wrong sorting during the clustering or wind speeds changing during the 30 min epoch.
+Another, but probably less important factor is the finite response time of a wind turbine controller.
+It ranges in seconds or minutes and therefore the correlation structure does not respond instantly to fluctuations and changes in wind speed \cite{Behnken2020}.
 One example are the epochs sorted into cluster 3 whose wind speeds seem to lie in the range of cluster 1.
 They are all moved into the fourth cluster if we take another step in the algorithm.
 Its centroid is shown in the dendogram fig. \ref{fig:WT1centerDendo} and exhibits a structure very close to cluster 1.
 Such mismatches occur due to the heuristic nature of the algorithm and noise and fluctuations in the data, which results in matrices lying on the edge between two clusters.
 We will see in the following section that we can use the silhouette coefficient to identify them.
-The dependency on wind speed is also in accordance with the stability in time as periods with stable wind speeds are common \cite{Weber2019}. \\ We have seen that the correlation matrix is non-stationary in time.
-The clustering has revealed a primary influence of the control strategies in dependence of the wind speed.
-Further analysis of matrices with more and different variables as well as an attempt to distinguish other influencing factors could be attempted in the future.
+One might also imagine high turbulence intensities, i.e. the standard deviation of wind speed divided by the mean wind speed in an epoch, leading to strange behavior in an epoch.
+We have tested filtering the epochs based on this turbulence intensity and did not find significant changes in the results.
+The dependency on wind speed is also in accordance with the stability in time as periods with stable wind speeds are common \cite{Weber2019}.

+We have seen that the correlation matrix is non-stationary in time.
+The clustering has confirmed a primary influence of the control strategies in dependence of the wind speed.
+While the existence of different control regimes is not new, our analysis proves that they have strong influence on the structure of the correlation matrix.
+This automatic separation of states is a vital first step to account for non-stationarities when performing any analysis on high frequency SCADA data.